Tim Chung Pictures: Fans Think Kylie Jenner’s Bodyguard Could Be The Real Father Of Her Baby, Stormi Webster

 Pictures of Tim Chung are going viral after fans decided that Kylie Jenner’s bodyguard looks suspiciously like her new baby, Stormi Webster.

 The conspiracy theory was sparked after a picture of Kylie and Tim standing side-by-side started to make the rounds on the internet.
-Many fans decided that the bodyguard and the infant had a very strong resemblance, which sparked speculation that Chung could actually be the girls’ father.
+Many fans decided that the bodyguard and the infant had a very strong resemblance, which sparked speculation that Chung could actually be the girl’s father.
 The whispers were picked up by Hollywood Life, which also noted the strong comparisons and the growing speculation that Chung could be the father of Kylie Jenner’s baby.

 Aside from the theory that Tim Chung could be the real father of Kylie Jenner’s baby, a number of other people were smitten with the well-built bodyguard.
 Many shared some of the Instagram pictures from the bodyguard, who has close to 200,000 followers on the picture-sharing site.